even1113/even1113/README.md

 ### Hi there 👋

-**even1113/even1113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+what are you looking at？

 [![我的 GitHub 数据](https://github-readme-stats.vercel.app/api?username=even1113)]()

-Here are some ideas to get you started:
+It's just some useless data

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on FE
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning FE
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on FE
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with FE
-- 💬 Ask me about ...
+- 💬 Ask me about FE
-- 📫 How to reach me: ...
+- 📫 How to reach me: QQ 2767788527 (can you find me?
-- 😄 Pronouns: ...
+- 😄 Pronouns: FE
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Noting

+OK just for FE